-The Board of Directors has appointed the firm of Smith Elliott Kearns & Company, LLC to serve as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2011.
-This firm has served as the Company's independent registered public accounting firm since 2005.
-Prior to being selected as the Company's independent registered public accounting firm, this firm performed the internal audit function for the Bank during 2003 and 2004.
-Neither this firm nor any of its employees has any direct or indirect financial interest in the Company.
-Representatives of the firm of Smith Elliott Kearns & Company, LLC are expected to be present at the Annual Meeting, will have the opportunity to make a statement if they desire to do so, and are expected to be available to respond to appropriate questions from the shareholders.
+Our Board of Directors has appointed the firm of Smith Elliott Kearns & Company, LLC, as independent public accountants to audit the consolidated financial statements of the Company for the fiscal year ending December 31, 2013.
+Smith Elliott Kearns & Company, LLC, has audited the financial statements of the Company and the Bank since 2005.
+Representatives of Smith Elliott Kearns & Company, LLC, are expected to be present at the Annual Meeting, will have an opportunity to make a statement, if they desire to do so, and are expected to be available to respond to appropriate questions from shareholders.